openhab/openhab-google-assistant/README.md

 ## Actions on Google

+Actions on Google is Googles platform for developers to extend Google Assistant.
+Here you need to develop your actions to engage users on Google Home, Pixel, and other surfaces where the Google Assistant is available

+* Create and setup an Actions on Google project on the Actions Console using the Actions SDK described [here](https://developers.google.com/actions/sdk/create-a-project).

 When you ask your assistant to “Turn on the light”, it will use the auth bearer Token and call the specified endpoint.
 To specify which endpoint the Google Assistant should call, you need to create an action.json similar to the one below, with your endpoint URL

-* Update the `openhab-google-assistant/action.json` file and specify the Google Cloud Functions endpoint to the `url variable
+* Update the `openhab-google-assistant/action.json` file and specify the Google Cloud Functions endpoint to the ```url``` variable

 ```
 {